-ACS Green Chemistry Institute® welcomes attendees from every country to attend the 2019 GCE/GSC Conference.
+ACS Green Chemistry Institute® welcomes attendees from every country to attend the 2020 GC&E Conference.
 Below are some frequently asked questions regarding international travel.

 Frequently Asked Questions

 DO I NEED A PERSONAL LETTER OF INVITATION?

 Personal letters of invitation are not necessary to attend this conference; however, they are available upon request to those that may need them.
 If you submitted an abstract that was accepted for a presentation, you can obtain a letter of invitation through the online Meeting Abstracts Programming Service (MAPS).
 If you are not submitting an abstract but require a letter of invitation for visa purposes, send us your request via e-mail.
 You must provide your full legal name, institution/business with complete address, and date of birth.
 A letter of invitation will be sent to you via email.
 If you need a hard copy letter (and printing the letter sent to you via email will not suffice), we will invoice you for applicable international mailing costs.
 Once your payment is received, the letter will be posted to you.

 I NEED A VISA, WHAT SHOULD I DO?

 ACS GCI recommends that you start this process six months before the conference but not later than three months before the conference.
 If you are submitting an abstract, you will notified of its acceptance on February 25, 2019, which is nearly 3 and a half months before the conference.

 IMPORTANT: All applicants must be able to qualify for a visa on their own merits under the requirements of the Immigration and Nationality Act.
 The American Chemical Society cannot intervene with the U.S. State Department or an American embassy in another country on behalf of any meeting participant.
 We are unable to call or generate personal letters to the embassy or consulate on your behalf.

 DO YOU PROVIDE FINANCIAL SUPPORT?